By Tim Lambert

 Craftsmen took in apprentices for money.
 The apprentice lived with the craftsman and his family and his apprenticeship might last 7 or 8 years.
-At the end the apprentice had to make a masterpiece to prove his skill.
+At the end of it, the apprentice had to make a masterpiece to prove his skill.
 If it was good enough he was admitted to the guild.
-In the Middle Ages craftsmen were organised into guilds.
+In the Middle Ages, craftsmen were organized into guilds.
 They fixed hours of work and the wages paid to apprentices.
 They also inspected member's work to make sure it was up to standard.
 The guilds also prevented craftsmen from other towns or anyone who wasn't part of the local guild working in their town.
-Moreover guilds looked after their members in times of trouble like sickness.
+Moreover, guilds looked after their members in times of trouble like a sickness.
 Merchants had their own guilds.

 Guilds also put on plays called mystery plays.
 (The word mystery is a corruption of the French word metier meaning job or trade).
 The plays were based on Bible stories and were meant to instruct the people.
 However, there was nothing solemn about these plays.
 They contained lots of jokes.

 The Church in The Middle Ages

 In the Middle Ages religion was a vital part of everyday life.
 All children were baptized (unless they were Jewish) and everyone attended mass on Sunday.
 Mass was in Latin, a language that ordinary people did not understand.

 Bishops ruled over groups of parishes called dioceses.
 They usually came from rich families.
 Bishops lived in palaces and often took part in government.
 Things were very different for parish priests.
 They were poor and often had little education.
 Parish priests had their own land called the glebe where they grew their own food.
 They lived and worked alongside their parishioners.